Leaderless Lloyds may miss targets after Q3 loss

-LONDON Lloyds Banking Group, the part state-owned lender which has been hit by its chief executive's sick leave, posted a third-quarter loss and said it may miss financial targets due to the economic turmoil.
+LONDON Lloyds Banking Group (LLOY.L), the part state-owned British lender which has been hit by its chief executive's sick leave, posted a third-quarter loss and said it may miss financial targets due to the economic turmoil.

-Lloyds, 40 percent owned by the government after being bailed out during the 2008 credit crisis, slumped to a loss of 607 million pounds in the three months to September, adding to an interim loss of 3.25 billion.
+Lloyds, 40 percent owned by Britain after being bailed out during the 2008 credit crisis, slumped to a loss of 607 million pounds ($973 million) in the three months to September, adding to an interim loss of 3.25 billion.

 Its earnings were hit by lower banking margins and higher funding costs and Lloyds said it may not meet some of its medium-term income targets until after 2014.
 However, it maintained its full-year guidance on margins and for a reduction in losses on loans that have turned sour.